How to Find the Right Real Estate Agent for Probate Property

 It’s never easy to bring up topics related to the death of a loved one in casual conversation, so you’re unlikely to find a good probate agent by word of mouth.

-Your probate attorney—having worked with various agents on numerous cases—is good option for personal recommendations.
+Your probate attorney, having worked with various agents on numerous cases, is a good option for personal recommendations.

 Alternatively, you can use HomeLight to find a real estate agent with probate experience.

-HomeLight tracks agent sales statistics and hosts agent profiles all in one place—so you can compare facts, see who has the most probate experience, and narrow down your list.
+HomeLight tracks agent sales statistics and hosts agent profiles all in one place so that you can compare facts, see who has the most probate experience, and narrow down your list.

 Once you’ve settled on a few potential agents, you’ll need to know the right questions to ask to help select the best agent for you.